Skip to main content

 For the unlucky ones, the mental burden does not end here.
 Doubt rears its ugly, questioning head.
 Are you sure you’ve made the best choice?
 More importantly, how can you ever be sure you’ll feel the same way about it in the future?
 I am sure you’ve heard of the term ‘paradox of choice’: the bitter reality that having too many options can actually limit our freedom to choose.
 Maybe you’ve experienced this when ordering at a restaurant with a manifesto-sized menu.
 With an endless amount of options, it can be easy to feel like there is always something better than what we end up choosing.
 Word of advice: just order the risotto and move on.

-As I sit in front of my laptop staring blankly at my applications, the Dutch word – keuzestress – directly translated to mean ‘choice stress’, captures my internal experience perfectly.
-I feel stuck, plagued by my fear of committing to a path only to regret it later and find myself ensnared in its consequences.
-And so the only choice I am able to make is one that keeps as many doors open as possible.
-But is no choice really better than the wrong one?
-I’m reminded of Sylvia Plath’s fig tree analogy in The Bell Jar:
+As I sit in front of my laptop staring blankly at my applications, the Dutch word keuzestress – literally ‘choice stress’ – captures what I’m feeling with startling precision.
+I feel stuck, afraid of committing to a path only to regret it later and unsure whether doing something is better than doing the wrong thing.
+And so, I try to keep as many doors open as possible.
+But even that is a decision — and not always the most helpful one.

 “I saw my life branching out before me like the green fig tree in the story.
 From the tip of every branch, like a fat purple fig, a wonderful future beckoned and winked.
 One fig was a husband and a happy home and children, and another fig was a famous poet and another fig was a brilliant professor, and another fig was Ee Gee, the amazing editor, and another fig was Europe and Africa and South America, and another fig was Constantin and Socrates and Attila and a pack of other lovers with queer names and offbeat professions, and another fig was an Olympic lady crew champion, and beyond and above these figs were many more figs I couldn’t quite make out.
 I saw myself sitting in the crotch of this fig tree, starving to death, just because I couldn’t make up my mind which of the figs I would choose.
 I wanted each and every one of them, but choosing one meant losing all the rest, and, as I sat there, unable to decide, the figs began to wrinkle and go black, and, one by one, they plopped to the ground at my feet.”

-At the heart of Plath’s dilemma lies the concept of keuzestress, a sentiment that resonates deeply with many of us.
-But amidst this paralysis of choice, sits a profound realisation: the decisions we make, flawed as they may be, constitute an integral part of the human experience.
+At the heart of Plath’s dilemma lies keuzestress.
+But within this paralysis of choice sits a quiet, profound truth: the decisions we make, flawed as they may be, constitute an integral part of the human experience.
+What matters most is that we choose something, and that we choose it for ourselves.
+Not for our ego.
+Not to meet others’ expectations.
+Not for the person we think we should be.